33030059_003

 There is no limit to the number of participants in each workshop, although smaller workshops can generate more discussion.

-Any one or more of the following workshops can be selected.
+Any one or more of the workshops listed below can be selected.

 Infrastructure project workshops

-1. Why infrastructure projects are prone to corruption: An explanation of the factors that allow corruption to flourish on infrastructure projects, such as complex contractual structure, diversity of skills, number of project phases, cost of large projects, uniqueness of projects, technical complexity of projects, location of projects, ability to conceal corruption, and insufficient anti-corruption controls.
+1. Why infrastructure projects are prone to corruption: An explanation of the factors which allow corruption to flourish on infrastructure projects, such as: complex contractual structure; diversity of skills; number of project phases; cost of large projects; uniqueness of projects; technical complexity of projects; location of projects; ability to conceal corruption; and insufficient anti-corruption controls.

-2. Contractual structure, rights and obligations on infrastructure projects: An explanation of how infrastructure projects are structured, and of the various contractual documents, such as general conditions of contract, special conditions of contract, drawings, technical specification and bill of quantities.
+2. Contractual structure, rights and obligations on infrastructure projects: An explanation of: (1) how infrastructure projects are structured; (2) of the different project participants; and (3) the various contractual documents, such as general conditions of contract, special conditions of contract, drawings, technical specification and bill of quantities.
 This explanation helps understanding of how corruption can utilise and be concealed within these documents.

 3. How corruption takes place during the procurement phase of an infrastructure project: An explanation of the types of corruption which occur during the procurement phase of an infrastructure project, such as bribery, fraud, and cartels, with examples of how it takes place.